-The landscape of the office technology industry continues to evolve to meet rigorous demands of customers and to keep pace with technology advancement.
+The landscape of the office technology industry continues to evolve to meet the rigorous demands of customers and to keep pace with technological advancement.
 The simple days of selling and servicing multifunction devices is quickly evaporating due to the pace of technology and the requirement for connectivity anywhere at any time.

 Customers are seeking providers that can span into new areas such as managed IT services, Managed Print Services (MPS), Enterprise Content Management (ECM), Business Process Outsourcing (BPO) and integrated workflow solutions designed to drive increased business efficiencies.

 In order to properly assess your technology, document management, IT business needs or software requirements the use of business analytics is required.
-There are so many moving parts that impact the decision making process and the exclusion of analytics is like playing Russian roulette.
+There are so many moving parts that impact the decision-making process and the exclusion of analytics is like playing Russian roulette.

 Don’t rush or make snap decisions; get the facts.
 Organizations should develop a technology roadmap and prepare high-level desired capabilities to improve their business operations.
 Credible providers will always want to start with an assessment as this provides an accurate picture of the current environment.
 The assessment is a critical step and should be delivered through data-driven technology, interviews and an unfiltered data collection process.